thin-edge/thin-edge.io_examples/remote-access/README.md

 - Working thin edge installation

-- Python3 and pip3 installation
+- Python3 and pip3 installation (will not work on python2)

 - The Cloud Remote Access Feature is assigned to your Tenant.
 If not ask your Administrator to get it assigned to your Tenant.
 Please note that the Version must be at least 1007.2.0+

 - The Cloud Remote Access Role must be assigned to the user who wants to use that Feature: Administration -> Role -> <any Role> -> check “Remote Access”.
 Assign the role to the user used for the next steps.

+- OAuth must be the default authentication method (This can be configured in cumulocity under Administration - > Settings)

 ## Installation

 1. Check out this repo
-2. run pip install -r requirements.txt
+2. run pip3 install -r requirements.txt

 ## Usage